 Since 1997, Tucek has covered science.
 He was an editor of science sections of the Czech daily newspapers MF Dnes, Hospodarske noviny (Business Daily), the online Aktualne.cz and Lidove noviny.

 He contributed externally e.g. to the business daily E15, the business weekly Euro, Technicky tydenik (Technological Weekly) or the weekly Dotyk prepared for tablet computers.

 He also created a website for physicians Klub doktora Vlacha.

 In 2005-2017, he was a member of the Council for the Popularization of Science of the Academy of Sciences of the Czech Republic.
 Now he cooperates with The Science Foundation of the Czech Republic and he still participates in other projects that make science more accessible for general public.

-In 2004, Tucek was awarded the Czech Brain prize in a national project oriented to support Czech science and technology development.
+In 2004, Tucek was awarded the Czech Brain Award in a national project oriented to support Czech science and technology development.